 What does confidentiality mean in counseling?

 The confidentiality of what you tell your counselor is protected by Texas law, and no record of your counseling is made on academic records or job placement files.
-CTX Counseling Services will not share information (including if students have visited Counseling Services) with faculty, staff, parents, or other students on campus without your written permission.
+The CTX Counseling Center will not share information (including if students have visited the Counseling Center) with faculty, staff, parents, or other students on campus without your written permission.
 In rare circumstances (involving physical safety) there are a few limits to confidentiality.
 The details are provided to students in the Informed Consent (pdf) document.